Main Menu

 IPS Research/Quality Improvement Project (QIP) Grants

-These grants are a vital part of the IPS Research Strategy, focusing on three key goals:
+These grants are a vital part of the IPS Research Strategy, supporting three key goals:

-• Building collaborative partnerships with academic and clinical teams.
+• Build collaborative partnerships with academic and clinical teams

-• Developing the research and QIP skills of our members.
+• Develop research and QIP skills among IPS members

-The grants aim to fund outstanding practice-based research and QIPs in the field of IPC.
-Each year, the IPS through its Research and Development Committee provides funding to support small research grants.
+Each year, the IPS Research and Development (R&D) Committee allocates funding to support small research and quality improvement projects.

 What kinds of projects are funded?